jvautier/docker-compose-ghost/README.md

 ## Usages

-Ghost versions is driven by the [.env](.env) file with another variables.
+Ghost version is driven by the [.env](.env) file with another variables.

 ```sh
 docker-compose up -d